Geranium Rozanne’s Behavior Through The Year

 She can deal with both deluge and drought, so you don’t need to stress about over or under-watering.
-She can take the summer sun and the winter cold – even though she does need to hibernate! – so she’ll happily live with you wherever you are.
+She can take the summer sun and the winter cold – even though she does need to hibernate!
+Therefore, she’ll happily live with you wherever you are.

-When you consider that she first came to life in the changeable temperate climate of an English garden yet also thrives through California’s heat and humidity and Canada’s long cool winters, you can start to picture just how versatile she is!
+She first came to life in the temperate climate of an English garden yet also thrives through California’s heat and humidity!
+And, she does fine in Canada’s long cool winters, so you can start to picture just how versatile she is!

 Rozanne will live life to the full through a wide range of intensities of sunlight and amount of daylight hours.
 However, natural sunlight is very important to her and she doesn’t enjoy being inside, even in a glass-covered conservatory.
 Rozanne is most definitely the outdoors type.
 Just remember that, and she’ll be fine.

-Rozanne will look better for an occasional tidy up, but she’s not one of those plants that insists on it to keep flowering.
+Rozanne will look better with occasional pruning, but she’s not one of those plants that insists on it to keep flowering.
 She’s happy enough to be left to her to her own devices.
 However, if she starts to look a bit scruffy as time goes by you might want to give her a bit of a trim and pick out any unattractive bits.
 There’s no magic formula – cut away as much or as little you want and don’t panic if you even cut away all the flowers.
 It’ll all grow back.